arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_make_follower.md

 "later in time" than lower tick values.

 **Note**: this endpoint is not supported on a Coordinator in a cluster.

-@HINTS
-{% hint 'warning' %}
-Calling this endpoint will synchronize data from the collections found on the remote leader to the local ArangoDB database.
-All data in the local collections will be purged and replaced with data from the leader.
-Use with caution!
-{% endhint %}

-{% hint 'info' %}
-This command may take a long time to complete and return.
-This is because it will first do a full data synchronization with the leader, which will take time roughly proportional to the amount of data.
-{% endhint %}

 @RESTRETURNCODES